harness/developer-hub/docs/chaos-engineering/getting-started/onboarding/onboarding.md

 - Once you have installed Harness delegate, you can reuse it to execute experiments, discover services, create application maps and so on.
 :::

-## Prerequisites to automated and guided onboarding
+## Prerequisites to Onboarding

-HCE requires that you install a chaos infrastructure in your environment before using one of the onboarding methods (guided or automated).
+HCE requires that you install a chaos infrastructure in your environment before using one of the onboarding methods.
 While using one of the onboarding methods, you can simply select the infrastructure (you installed earlier) for use by the chaos experiment.

 :::tip
 Once you use a chaos infrastructure for one of the onboarding methods, you need to create a new infrastructure for the second onboarding method.
 You can't use the same infrastructure more than once.
 The UI shows whether the infrastructure is already in use, if so, create a new one.
 :::

-### Steps to create an infrastructure for onboarding
+### Steps to Create an Infrastructure for Onboarding

 1. Navigate to **Continuous Delivery & GitOps** module and select **Environments**.